Last modified: Monday, January 10, 2022

 the added functionality that begin and end buttons

-allow the user to start and stop the ImageIcon
+allow the user to start and stop the ImageIcon's

 movement.